 - If possible, the work should be related to your area of interest.

 High school students interested in studying art and/or design at the college level are encouraged to attend National Portfolio Day at the Corcoran School.
-This educational event for emerging artists brings together students and experienced college representatives who review artwork, offer critique, discuss college plans and share information about their programs.
+In addition to hosting National Portfolio Day in Atlanta and Washington, DC, we attend National Portfolio Day events across the country.
+These educational opportunities for emerging artists bring together students and experienced college representatives who review artwork, offer critique, discuss college plans and share information about their programs.

 Last year, more than 60 percent of GW students received grants from the university, and $166 million in institutional aid was awarded to undergraduate students.
 Learn about the eligibility requirements and many funding opportunities available to incoming students through GW’s financial aid services.